utkarsh914/Xbribe/ml_model/Spam_random classifier/README.md

 ## The model is ready

-## Additional hardcoding in the app.py file filters out random text (eg- knflkjsadlkjasgsfu) and some abusive words.
+## Additional hardcoding in the app.py file resulted in detection of random text (eg- knflkjsadlkjasgsfu) and some abusive words.